frankwyf/programming-project/readme.md

 ### Tests-and-submission-files
 The systme is tested uder windows and centOS(linux) virtual machine.
 The Functions can be used properly and a relevant amount of error siutuations are considered and dealt with.
 However, I found that due to the different ways of storing a .txt file, under linux OS, all the three files(book file user file, loan file) requires a "dos2unix" command to be restored in unix coding so that the fucntions can be presented properly.
 In my subbmited files, there is a folder called "linux_file" which contains three unix coding .txt files for showing the system under linux OS.
 During test period, I found that the up limit of a "year" value should be no more than the current year.
 In order to do so, I used the C libraray "time.h" to get the current system time and limit user input by this.
+Besieds, to make sure that the right data type is read in to the system, every "loan" functions have a check for the type if data which are fed to the system.
+If they are of the wrong type, the system will return with a meaningful error message.

 ### Reflection-and-review
 In this project, the major problem I encountered was how to use dynamic memory allocation for all aspects that require internal memory spaces.
 The other part, like how to read/write form a text file, manage user input and look up through linked lists all went relatively well.
 For testing, I encountered some problem when moving my system under a unix operating system but the problem was solved by re-saving text files as unix mode.
 A copy of those files is included in the submission, too.